igorkamyshev/farfetched/.changeset/orange-books-train.md

 '@farfetched/core': patch
 ---

-feat(core): fixed connect query typings (incorrect inference of argument in fn)
+Fix `connectQuery` incorrect inference of argument in `fn` in some cases